 Cockroaches can spread E. coli, salmonella, and other microbial pathogens by crawling around unsanitary areas and then crawling onto your food, dishes, cutlery, counters, and other places in your house.

 Yes, because cockroaches in Bloomington don’t mind crawling just about anywhere.
-For example, a single cockroach might travel through a sewer and then find its way onto your food.
+For example, a single roach might travel through a sewer and then find its way to your food.
 In this way, they can spread microbial pathogens like E. coli and salmonella.

 As opportunistic omnivores, cockroaches will eat just about anything.
 They can raid food pantries, food storage containers, and even refrigerators.